Shivamkanse2104/Infosys-milestone/README.md

 Applications for Infosys in Healthcare – How Infosys can leverage this analysis for digital transformation, hospital management solutions, predictive analytics.
 Conclusion & Future Scope – Summarize insights and mention possible future work.
 Q&A Slide – Thank you + Questions.* and should i include all our team member names right

+yep include them at the start of the ppt after the project name, otherwise you can include a seperate slide right before the Thank you slide and also include what each member did(this is optional).